Call (888) 883-2483

 - A nexus, or link, between the in-service disease or injury and the current disability as provided by competent medical evidence

 According to the National Institute of Neurological Disorders and Stroke, the cause of Bell’s Palsy is unknown.
 Yet, most cases are associated with a viral infection.
-Impaired immunity from stress, sleep deprivation, physical trauma, minor illness, or autoimmune syndromes are the most likely triggers.
+Impaired immunity from stress, sleep deprivation, physical trauma, minor illness, or autoimmune syndromes is the most likely trigger.

 How is Bell’s Palsy Rated:

 This condition involves the seventh cranial nerve, so the condition is rated under Diagnostic Code 8207 Seventh (facial) cranial nerve.
 The evaluation depends on the relative loss of innervation of facial muscles and ranges from zero to 30 percent.

 - Moderate incomplete paralysis warrants a 10 percent rating